 - Tax Benefits for Non-Habitual Residents

-- Possibility of getting a Golden Visa with real estate investment
+- Buying a house as a real estate investment

-- Cost of living much lower than the European average
+- Lower cost of living than European cities

-- It is halfway between the United States and the United Kingdom
+- It’s halfway between the United States and the United Kingdom

 So, as in most regions of Portugal, the question should be: Why not move to Madeira?